4 Igneous Processes and Volcanoes

 Although it is very hot under the Earth’s surface, the crust and mantle are mostly solid.
 This heat inside the Earth is caused by residual heat left over from the original formation of Earth and from radioactive decay.
 The rate at which temperature increases with depth is the geothermal gradient.
-The average geothermal gradient in the shallow crust is about 25°C per kilometer (km).
+The average geothermal gradient in the upper 100 kilometers of the crust is generally about 25°C per kilometer (km).
 So, for every kilometer of depth, the temperature increases by 25 °C.

 Pressure-temperature diagrams illustrate the geothermal gradient and the behavior of rock by graphing depth (pressure) and temperature (see figure).
 The figure shows the geothermal gradient changing with depth through the the crust and mantle.
 The diagram shows geothermal gradient as a red line and at 100 km the temperature is about 1,200°C. In addition, the pressure at bottom of the crust (shown here as depth; 35 km deep) is about 10,000 bars .
 Bar is a measure of pressure, 1 bar being normal atmospheric pressure at sea-level.
 At these pressures and temperatures in the Earth, the crust and mantle rocks are solid.
 On the P-T diagram, the green solidus line shows the pressures and temperatures at which rocks start to melt.
 Since the geothermal gradient (red line) is always left of the solidus (green line) to a depth of 150 km, then the rocks are solid.
 The solidus line slopes to the right because the melting temperature of any substance depends on the pressure.
 A higher pressure at greater depth requires higher temperature to melt rock.
 In another example, water boils at 100°C at an atmospheric pressure close to 1 bar.
 But if the pressure is lowered, as shown on the video below, then water boils at a much lower temperature.